Going to small claims court

 1 Follow the small claims process

-Visit the HM Courts & Tribunals Service (Her Majesty's Court Service) online in England and Wales, the Northern Ireland Court Service or your local court to get a claim form, and other documents that explain the small claims process.
+Visit the HM Courts & Tribunals Service (Her Majesty's Court Service) online in England and Wales or your local court to get a claim form and other documents that explain the small claims process.

-Make sure you've complied with all the steps set out in the Practice Direction on Pre-Action Conduct before you start court action.
+Make sure you've complied with all the steps set out in the Practice Direction on Pre-Action Conduct before you start court action in England or Wales.

 If you've taken all the steps necessary to avoid court action but haven't been able to resolve the situation, then you'll need to complete the necessary claim forms.